TusharPandey-0508/techhub/content/chat-gpt-tutorial.md

 ### Role-Based Prompting
 Ask ChatGPT to assume specific roles:
-- "Act as a software developer..."
+- &quot;Act as a software developer...&quot;
-- "Take on the role of a marketing expert..."
+- &quot;Take on the role of a marketing expert...&quot;
-- "Respond as a history professor..."
+- &quot;Respond as a history professor...&quot;

 ### Chain-of-Thought Prompting
 Guide the AI through logical steps: